zackgallipeau/Dice-Game/README.md

 # Dice-Game
+MY ROLE: JavaScript developer (HTML and CSS provided for me)

 A 2 player game where each player rolls dice to try to get to 100 total points.

 To launch, double click index.html